pranjalpruthi/tina-test/README.md

 This is a quick fix for a typo in the README file.
 ## Documentation Updates
 This section provides better documentation for the project.
+# Update refactor:-clean-up-some-code-6
+This is a small update for PR refactor:-clean-up-some-code-6.